Hiswe/hiswe.github.io/source/_posts/12-vue-with-nuxt.md

 - Can make an application that doesn't need Javascript
   - I'm a believer of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement)
   - Android Chrome might run your site [without Javascript](https://timkadlec.com/remembers/2018-09-06-chromes-noscript-intervention/)
-- Should have a better SEO
+- Should have a better SEO (you can read more about SEO [here](https://itnext.io/seo-friendly-spas-d3c461a56217))

 ## And also…